Skip to content

 Backup assistants, personal assistants, virtual assistance—whatever you choose, how you structure their employment status is a huge concern.

 Generally, remote assistants are either hired as independent contractors or brought on as employees (of either you or a staffing company).
-The contractor path is attractive if you don’t want to bring on another full-time employee, but it’s a bit trickier than you imagined due to compliance risks.
+While the contractor path is attractive for short-term projects, it comes with compliance risks and less long-term reliability.

-Virtual Assistant Vs. A Remote Executive Assistant: Which Are Best For Businesses?
+Virtual Assistant vs. Remote Executive Assistant: Which Is Best For Businesses?

 This decision often involves comparing an executive assistant vs admin assistant (or even a personal assistant vs executive assistant).